tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/POST Object_intl_en.md

 #### 2. Generate KeyTime

 a.
 Get the Unix `StartTimestamp` of the current time.
-It is the total number of seconds elapsed from January 1, 1970, 00:00:00 UTC (January 1, 1970, 08:00:00 Beijing time) till the current time.
+It is the total number of seconds elapsed from January 1, 1970, 00:00:00 UTC till the current time.
 b.
 Calculate the Unix `EndTimestamp` for the signature to expire according to `StartTimestamp` and the expected validity period of the signature.
 c.
 Generate `KeyTime` by splicing the two timestamps above in `StartTimestamp;EndTimestamp` format.